do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2021-08-03-how-to-earn-a-proper-snippet-on-SERP.md

 title: "How to enrich a webpage’s SERP snippet and increase CTR?"
 tags: [CTR, Rich Results, snippet, SERP, SEO]
-description: "Every web page on Google SERP wages a vital struggle for clicks.
-Low CTR means the page isn’t worthy of high ranking.
-So, how to improve the snippet and increase organic CTR?"
+description: "Every web page on Google SERP struggles for clicks.
+Low CTR means it's impossible to gain high rankings.
+So, how do we improve the page's snippet and increase organic CTR?"
 keywords: "SERP snippet"
 schema: FAQPage
 styles: /assets/post-on-snippets/snippet.css